-All EALC majors are strongly encouraged study abroad.
-IU sponsors and co-sponsors progrmas in China, Japan and Korea.
+All EALC majors are strongly encouraged study abroad, particularly on Indiana University overseas study programs , where they can continue to make progress towards their degrees and apply financial aid to program fees.
 In addition, students can participate in programs administered by organizations outside of IU.
-Students wishing to apply for an overseas study program should express their interest to the academic advisor or Director of Gradaute Studies.
+Students wishing to apply for an overseas study program should express their interest to the academic advisor.

 The most current information about study abroad is available from the IU Overseas Study Office, located in the Leo R. Dowling International Center, 111 South Jordan Avenue, (812) 855-9304.

-The Global Village provides an opportunity for students who are interested in foreign languages and cultures to live and interact with kindred spirits.
+The Global Village provides an opportunity for students who are interested in foreign languages and cultures to live with students with similar interests.
 Many EALC students choose to reside here.
 For more information, visit the Global Village Living-Learning Center web site.